In this section

 Our heart specialists are recognized leaders in treating children with complex congenital heart problems.
 As our reputation continues to expand across the United States, more families are choosing Children's Hospital of Wisconsin to treat their child's heart condition.
 In 2015, Children's Hospital provided cardiac care to 15,545 unique patients from 33 states and one other country.

 The congenital heart surgery program at Children's Hospital is "3-star" rated by the Society of Thoracic Surgeons for outcomes (the highest rating possible), placing us among the top 5 percent of programs in the country.
-We continue to be among the highest volume congenital heart surgery programs in the nation, performing well above 300 open-heart surgeries and more than 700 total heart procedures.
+We continue to be among the highest volume congenital heart surgery programs in the nation, performing well above 300 open-heart surgeries and almost 700 total heart procedures per year.
 Research shows that top-ranked programs have higher volumes and tend to have higher success rates.

-Outcomes data is available for many specific heart surgery procedures performed at Children's Hospital.
+Outcomes data is available for many specific heart surgery procedures performed at Children's Hospital of Wisconsin.
 Links to the information over the last five reporting periods are provided below.
 For information about other procedures, ask your physician, contact us online or call us at (414) 607-5280 (toll free at (877) 607-5280).

 We want our patients and families to have the best care experience possible.
 To continue to provide excellent care, we ask our guests to fill out a survey rating their care experience.
 The rating scale ranges from 0 to 10 where 0 is the worst experience and 10 is the best.
 We strive to achieve a 9 or 10 rating from every patient and family that chooses our care which is represented in the graph below.

-This cardiology graph contains data from the following Children's Hospital of Wisconsin locations: Milwaukee, Delafield, Fox Point, Fox Valley, Kenosha and New Berlin.
+This cardiology graph contains data from the following Children's Hospital of Wisconsin locations: Milwaukee, Delafield, Fox Valley, Kenosha, Mequon and New Berlin.